-3. Other Expectations
+Other Expectations:

 - The completion of all readings assigned for the course is assumed.
 Because the class will be structured around discussion and small group activities, it is imperative that students keep up with the readings and participate in class. - All assignments should be turned in on the due date indicated in the schedule below.
-Each written assignment must be submitted electronically in Blackboard, and in hard copy to the instructor.
-The electronic submission deadline for assignments is Tuesday, 12noon (US eastern standard time). - Late papers and projects will not be accepted without penalty, excepting extraordinary circumstances.
+Each written assignment must be submitted electronically in Blackboard, and in hard copy to the instructor. - Late papers and projects will not be accepted without penalty, excepting extraordinary circumstances.
 I am happy to clarify and lend assistance on projects and assignments, but please contact me within a reasonable timeframe.
 Note: I reserve the right to add, alter, or omit any assignment as necessary during the course of the semester. - All written assignments prepared outside of class will be evaluated for content and presentation.
 The American Psychological Association, Sixth Edition (APA) style will be followed for all written work.
-All written work, unless otherwise noted, must be completed on a word processor and should be proofread carefully.
+All written work unless otherwise noted must be completed on a word processor and should be proofread carefully.
 All projects must be typed, in 12-point font with one-inch margins, double-spaced, in Times New Roman font. - If students are not confident of their own ability to catch errors, they should have another person proofread their work.
 When in doubt, they should check the APA manual.
 Portions of the APA manual appear at the Style Manuals link on the Mason library web guide at http://library.gmu.edu/resources/edu/.
-Students may consult the Writing Center for additional writing support. - Students will do the following: - Present ideas in a clear, concise, and organized manner.
-(Avoid wordiness and redundancy.) - > Develop points coherently, definitively, and thoroughly. - Refer to appropriate authorities, studies, and examples to document where appropriate.
-Avoid unsubstantiated generalizations, unwarranted assumptions, and unsupported opinions. - > Use correct capitalization, punctuation, spelling, and grammar.
+Students may consult the Writing Center for additional writing support.

+- Students will do the following: - .
+Present ideas in a clear, concise, and organized manner.
+(Avoid wordiness and redundancy.) - .
+Develop points coherently, definitively, and thoroughly. - .
+Refer to appropriate authorities, studies, and examples to document where appropriate. - .
+Avoid meaningless generalizations, unwarranted assumptions, and unsupported opinions. - .
+Use correct capitalization, punctuation, spelling, and grammar.